Frequently Asked Questions

 You can temporarily enable this option until everything is printed/shipped and then disable it again of course.
 You can find more information on this GitHub doc page.

-Is there a way to get prints for a repository?
+Is there a way to get prints for a (private) repository?

 Do you support Gitlab/Bitbucket/...?

 If you're interested in getting a print for a single repository, this is possible.
-Please see the answers above.
+Please see the answer above.

-If you're asking about your full user-profile then no. Gitlab and Bitbucket don't have the required data to crawl unfortunately.
+If you're asking about your full user profile, then - unfortunately - no. Gitlab and Bitbucket don't have the required data to crawl unfortunately.
 (Gitlab's commit history goes only back one year and Bitbucket doesn't seem to have that functionality at all.)

 Is the code open source?